IRMA-LAB/cdpr_matlab/README.md

 ## Documentation

-Both MATLAB functions and scripts are documented in MATLAB documentation style.
+Both MATLAB functions and scripts are documented in _[MATLAB documentation style](https://it.mathworks.com/help/matlab/matlab_prog/add-help-for-your-program.html)_.

 Most of the code is already documented, the rest is in development.

 ## Prerequisites

-All the function and scripts have been tested with _[MATLAB2018b](https://mathworks.com/downloads/web_downloads/download_release?release=R2018b)_.
+All the function and scripts have been tested with _[MATLAB2019b](https://mathworks.com/downloads/web_downloads/download_release?release=R2019b)_.

 In order to run the applications, it is necessary to install this _[.json parser](https://github.com/kyamagu/matlab-json)_